vivwang/project-proposal/README.md

 ###(facial recognition)
 ##Project 4- Emoji Me
-Due in a week
+(Due in a week)

+####Description
-####My project is a chat system which can detect user's facial emotion and auto send emoji.
+My project is a chat system which can detect user's facial emotion and auto send emoji.
 The system can show the user what his/her face look like when they are not aware of their emotion.
 Considering these functions, I defined some areas I need to explore as follow.
 * Crack the facial recognition software
 (Affedex Me)
 * interface design